-Latest news and information on 3G, 4G and 5G wireless technologies.
+Latest news and information on 3G, 4G, 5G wireless and technologies in general.

 Hi ZahidFirst of all thanks for sharing this information, I am one of the big fan of your Blog.My question is, as you mention in 5G there will be "perfect Cell coverage" does it mean that there will be more improvement in TTI bundling or is there any new way to achieve perfect cell coverage?If there is some improvement in existing one then what would be?ThanksShailesh

 Hi Shailesh,Glad you like the blog and thanks for the feedback.Regarding the perfect cell edge coverage, its one of the issues that need resolving in '5G'.
 TTI bundling is specific to the way LTE works and may again be used in future technologies but there are other technologies like Relays, Small cells, etc. that I have in mind when we talk about a much more improved coverage.
 Couple this with CoMP and you have effectively solved the problem.
 Again, these are just ideas.
 What will happen finally, we cant predict yet.BR,Zahid